Progressive Binarization with Semi-Structured Pruning for LLMs: Introduction

-Pruning~\cite{lecun1989optimal} is a promising approach to further reduce redundancy in binarized models.
-However, conventional structured pruning~\cite{ma2023llm,ashkboos2024slicegpt,xia2023sheared,an2024fluctuation} often causes significant performance degradation in LLMs.
-Unstructured pruning~\cite{dong2024pruner} struggles with hardware acceleration and storage efficiency.
-Semi-structured pruning~\cite{frantar2023sparsegpt,sun2023simple,dong2024stbllm}, effectively reduces model redundancy, offering a balanced trade-off between performance and hardware efficiency.
-Yet, directly combining binarization and semi-structured pruning results in a substantial performance drop.
-Moreover, a significant challenge is how to effectively select pruning elements in LLMs to enhance the pruning efficiency and effectiveness, while preserving model performance.
+Pruning~\citep{lecun1989optimal} is a promising technique for further reducing redundancy in binarized models.
+However, conventional structured pruning~\citep{ma2023llm, ashkboos2024slicegpt, xia2023sheared, an2024fluctuation} often leads to severe performance degradation in LLMs.
+On the other hand, unstructured pruning~\citep{dong2024pruner} suffers from poor hardware compatibility and inefficient storage.
+Semi-structured pruning~\citep{frantar2023sparsegpt, sun2023simple, dong2024stbllm} has emerged as an effective compromise, significantly reducing redundancy while maintaining a balance between accuracy and hardware efficiency.
+Nonetheless, directly combining binarization with semi-structured pruning often leads to noticeable performance degradation, as the joint constraints on weight values and structure increase the difficulty of preserving model accuracy under extreme compression.
+This problem is further complicated by the need to select pruning elements carefully, since suboptimal choices may remove important weights and amplify quantization errors.
+Therefore, designing a unified framework that balances compression and accuracy retention remains challenging.

-To address those challenges, we propose a \textbf{P}rogressive \textbf{B}inarization with \textbf{S}emi-\textbf{S}tructured \textbf{P}runing (PBS$^2$P) for LLMs, which achieves significant model compression while maintaining strong performance (see Figure~\ref{fig:binary_results}).
-We first propose Stepwise semi-structured Pruning with Binarization Optimization (SPBO) method.
-SPBO prunes a subset of elements at each step and optimizes the binarized parameters simultaneously.
-This approach effectively minimizes the total error introduced by both pruning and binarization.
-Next, we design a Coarse-to-Fine Search (CFS) method to select pruning elements more effectively.
-In the coarse-stage, the pruning ratio for each layer is determined based on layer redundancy.
-In the fine-stage, we use a Hessian-based metric to identify the specific elements to prune, with the pruning ratio guiding the selection process.
-Surprisingly, we find that with our SPBO method, the total error at an appropriate pruning ratio can be even lower than that of binarization alone.
-Figure~\ref{fig:loss curve} shows the relationship between total error and pruning ratio, demonstrating the effectiveness of our method in reducing the total error.
+To address these challenges, we propose \textbf{P}rogressive \textbf{B}inarization with \textbf{S}emi-\textbf{S}tructured \textbf{P}runing (PBS$^2$P) for LLMs, which achieves substantial model compression while maintaining strong performance (see Figure~\ref{fig:binary_results}).
+We first propose \underline{S}tepwise semi-structured \underline{P}runing with \underline{B}inarization \underline{O}ptimization (SPBO), which progressively prunes a subset of elements at each step while jointly optimizing the binarized parameters.
+This strategy effectively reduces the cumulative error from pruning and binarization.
+To further enhance pruning efficiency, we develop a \underline{C}oarse-to-\underline{F}ine \underline{S}earch (CFS) algorithm for more accurate pruning element selection.
+In the coarse stage, pruning ratios are assigned to each layer based on its importance.
+In the fine stage, a Hessian-based metric is used to identify the most redundant elements, guided by the layer-specific pruning ratios.
+We further show that the Hessian-based metric minimizes the theoretical error increase under a second-order approximation.
+This makes it a provably optimal strategy for pruning.
+Together, SPBO and CFS form the core of PBS$^2$P, enabling provably efficient compression with minimal accuracy degradation.